axelvaldez/radical-companies/_posts/RADICAL COMPANIES/Blog/2022-04-28-the-weakmess-of-progressive-organizations.markdown

  <p>Unfortunately, except for WL Gore, all the organizations given as primary examples have an owner-boss at the top.
 In these cases, the owner-boss sees himself as a “servant leader” or otherwise benevolent.</p>

 <h1 style="font-size:40px; font-family:Courier New, monospace; ">Co-Ownership Brings Robustness</h1>
- <p>It is great, in fact, that these companies have experimented with co-management, have shown that it works, and that we don’t need the FIAT hierarchical system we live under.
+ <p>It is great, in fact, that these companies have experimented with co-management, have shown that it works, and that we don’t need the <span style="font-size:smaller; ">FIAT</a> hierarchical system we live under.
 Unfortunately, co-management doesn’t last.
 Because when the owner-boss exits, that’s the end of it.
-Most of these progressive companies have fallen back to the FIAT hierarchical model following the exit of the benevolent owner-boss.</p>
+Most of these progressive companies have fallen back to the <span style="font-size:smaller; ">FIAT</a> hierarchical model following the exit of the benevolent owner-boss.</p>
  <p>For it to be robust and long-term decentralized management must be accompanied by <a href="https://radicalcompanies.com/2022/03/14/radical-companies-for-the-impatient">decentralized ownership.</a></p>

 <h1 style="font-size:40px; font-family:Courier New, monospace; ">Robustness Emerges from a Solid Foundation</h2>